ermaitland/ga-project-2/README.md

 # Description

-We had to make a React App using external APIs.
+For the second project in the General Assembly Software Engineering Immersive course, we had to make a React App using external APIs.
 We were in pairs for this task and worked off the same repository to create the final product.
 After seeing what public APIs were available to us, we decided on a makeup app.
 This would directly link you to the product as well as give you information on each product.
 Overall making finding your next makeup choice easier as there is a cast amount of choice.

 # Deployment link